Generic Name: pioglitazone (oral) (PYE o GLIT a zone)

-You should not use pioglitazone if you are allergic to it, or if you have severe or uncontrolled heart failure, or bladder cancer.
-Do not use pioglitazone if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you are allergic to pioglitazone, or if you have severe or uncontrolled heart failure, active bladder cancer, or diabetic ketoacidosis (call your doctor for treatment with insulin).

 To make sure pioglitazone is safe for you, tell your doctor if you have:

 a history of heart attack or stroke; or

 This medication may increase your risk of developing bladder cancer.
 Talk with your doctor about your specific risk.

 Taking pioglitazone may increase your risk of serious heart problems.
 However, not treating your diabetes can damage your heart and other organs.
 Talk to your doctor about the risks and benefits of treating your diabetes with pioglitazone.

 Follow your doctor's instructions about using pioglitazone if you are pregnant.
 Blood sugar control is very important during pregnancy, and your dose needs may be different during each trimester of pregnancy.

 Some women using pioglitazone have started having menstrual periods, even after not having a period for a long time due to a medical condition.
 You may be able to get pregnant if your periods restart.
 Talk with your doctor about the need for birth control.